 Once fully tested, development branches should be merged into master or trunk.
 This ensures that master or trunk always includes updated code.

 - Tags from tested and approved branches (including the master or trunk) are used for production.

 Tags are similar to snapshots of the code, frozen in time.
-The Acquia Network doesn't allow Git to make commits on a tag.
+The Acquia Cloud interface doesn't allow Git to make commits on a tag.
 By not modifying tags, you can easily go back to a previous tag if an error is discovered on the most recent tag.